alexretana/JobPilot-JobSearchAssistant/tsx_update_checklist.md

 - [ ] Instantiate `TimelineService` in Timeline components
 - [ ] Adapt component logic to use `TimelineService` methods
 - [ ] Update TypeScript types to match `TimelineService` interfaces
+- [ ] Start subprocess servers (frontend and backend) for Timeline validation
+- [ ] Use Playwright MCP server to navigate to Timeline components
-- [ ] Run Playwright tests to verify Timeline components work correctly
+- [ ] Take screenshots to verify Timeline components render correctly
-- [ ] Verify Timeline operations work correctly
+- [ ] Verify Timeline operations work correctly through visual validation

 ### 6. Shared and UI Components
 - [ ] Identify all components using any legacy API imports